concavegit/ir-sea/reports/final.md

 We also successfully implemented an error checking physical layer.
 The learning goals of using C to explore network programming via a server/client application and exploring the physical layer.
 We were also able to stretch ourselves and add nice client features such as help, ping, and direct messaging.
+All of this in a bug-free application exceeded our first hopes for the project.
 In all, this project has strengthened our confidence on how networks are implemented and our ability to create network-related programs.